 To discuss arrangements for a baptism, please contact the Rector by following this link.

 Holy Trinity is an ideal venue for your wedding.
 It's very spacious and has many beautiful features which make it a wonderful place in which to consecrate your marriage.
 Our refurbished Church Hall may also be ideal for the reception.

 As a first step, please contact the Rector, who will advise on what needs to be decided and arranged, such as music, flowers, organist and other practical matters.
 He'll also agree a date with you.
 It's wise to arrange this date with him before booking hotel, cars, stationery, etc.

-In most circumstances, the Rector can, with the permission of the Bishop, marry people who have been divorced.
+In most circumstances, the Rector can, with the permission of the Bishop, marry people who have been divorced or single sex couples.

 The General Register Office for Scotland has information on the formalities involved in getting married.
 Please follow the link for details.